-Primary and Noncontributory
+How Does the Primary and Noncontributory Clause Work?

 Primary and Noncontributory Endorsement

 The endorsement states that liability insurance afforded to the additional insured is primary and that the policyholder's insurer will not seek contribution from other insurance available to the additional insured.
 This provision applies only if both of two conditions are satisfied: